askomics/flaskomics/docs/federation.md

     Check that `advanced options` > `Distant endpoint` contain URL of the external endpoint

 # Query external endpoint

-## Simple query
+## Starting entities

 If AskOmics contain local data, external startpoint are not displayed by default on the start page.
 Use the `Source` dropdown button to display external entities.

 ![external_startpoint](img/external_startpoint.png)

-## Federated query
+## Linking to your own data

-External entities can be interrogate just as local entities.
-But to link a local dataset to the external endpoint, the file must be structured in a certain way.
+To link a local dataset to the external endpoint, the file must be structured in a certain way.

-### Build file

 The input file must describe the relation with the external entity.
-It goes through the header, who must contain the URI of the targeted entity.
-Content of the file must also be the exact uri of the targeted entity.
+Much like a 'normal' relation, it goes through the header.
+In this case however, the column name must contain either the full URI or the CURIE of the entity (e.g *http://nextprot.org/rdf#Gene*).
+The values of the column must also be the exact uri (full URI of CURIE) of the targeted entity.

 For example, the file below describe en entity *gene* who is linked to an external entity *Gene*.
 The external one is prefixed with the full uri used in the external endpoint.
-In the content of the file, full URI have to be used to.
+In the content of the file, full URI / CURIE have to be used too.

 gene|value|concern@http://nextprot.org/rdf#Gene